 Supply Chain Asia (SCA) was founded in 2005 by Paul Lim as a networking platform to bring supply chain and logistics professionals to network, make friends and learn from each other.

-The following are the committees structure of Supply Chain Asia:
+The following are the various sub-committees in Supply Chain Asia:

 Thrusts and Focus

-The three main focus of SCA are connecting people from various sectors of the industry, encouraging communication amongst professionals and creating opportunities for collaborations.
-The four main pillars of the organisations are memberships, events, academy and publication.
+The three main focus of SCA is connecting people from various sectors of the industry, encouraging communication amongst professionals and creating opportunities for collaborations.
+The four main pillars of the organisations are professional development, events, digital publication and memberships.

-SCA publish a bi-annual magazine that is available in Apr and Sep.
-The issue in September coincides with its annual Forum and Awards celebration.
+SCA publish an annual magazine that is available during its annual Awards celebration.